djtarulis/CS_370_Current_And_Emerging_Trends_In_CS/README.md

 # CS_370_Current_And_Emerging_Trends_In_CS

 - Briefly explain the work that you did on this project: What code were you given?
 What code did you create yourself?
 -         When given this project I was provided with a large portion of starting code.
-This consisted of
+This consisted of the libraries to import, the maze layout,

 - Connect your learning from throughout this course to the larger field of computer science: